pikai07/p3_behavioral_cloning/README.md

 For this exercise I used a smaller network, the LeNet architecture.
 LeNet has 2 convolutional layers and 2 fully connected layers.
 Made few changes as listed below
-1) Use image size of 64x64.
+1) Feed input image of size 64x64 to neural network.
-2) Normalize the image using Keras lambda layer 3)Changed the size of the convolution kernels to 3x3 in order extract finer features and that made a big difference.
+2) Normalize the image using Keras lambda layer
+3) Changed the size of the convolution kernels to 3x3 in order extract finer features and that made a big difference.
-4)Change the activation layer from Relu to ELU(Exponential Linear Units)
+4) Change the activation layer from Relu to ELU(Exponential Linear Units)
 5) Changed the size of the pooling kernel from 2x2 to 4x4 - That is because the input image I am using is the size of 64x64 instead of the standard 32x32 that was used for LeNet.
 My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
-6) Dropout of

 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 86).

-4. Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...

-For details about how I created the training data, see the next section.